AndyFul/Hard_Configurator/README.md

-## Hard_Configurator ver.
-4.0.0.2
+## Hard_Configurator beta ver.
+4.1.1.1

+From version 4.1.1.1 (July 2019) Hard_Configurator installer and all its executables are signed with "Certum Code Signing CA SHA2" certificate (Open Source Developer Andrzej Pluta).

-The previous version 4.0.0.0 was corrected in the October 2018 to match Microsoft requirements, because on the beginning of Otcober it was flagged as a hack-tool by Microsoft.
+The version 4.0.0.0 was corrected in the October 2018 to match Microsoft requirements, because on the beginning of Otcober it was flagged as a hack-tool by Microsoft.
 The detection was related to ConfigureDefender ver.
 1.0.1.1 which was installed with
 Hard_Configurator.
 ConfigureDefender ver.
 1.0.1.1 was considered as a hack-tool by Microsoft, because it had an option to disable
 Windows Defender real-time protection.
 The corrected version of Hard_Configurator has been analyzed and accepted by Microsoft.